munificent/craftinginterpreters/book/strings.md

 will eat more and more memory as it goes, not relinquishing a single byte until the entire program is done.

-We won't address that until we've added a real garbage collector, but this is a big step.
+We won't address that until we've added [a real garbage collector][gc], but this is a big step.
 We now have the infrastructure to support a variety of different kinds of dynamically-allocated objects.
 And we've used that to add strings to clox, one of the most-used types in most programming languages.
-Strings in turn enable us to build another fundamental data type, especially in dynamic languages: the venerable hash table.
+Strings in turn enable us to build another fundamental data type, especially in dynamic
+languages: the venerable [hash table][].
 But that's for the next chapter...

-**todo: link**
+[hash table]: hash-tables.html

 <div class="challenges">